ligthart-jacob/lynette/README.md

 # lynette
-A vanilla javascript version of the alcea-cards projects.
-Suposed to work better.
+A vanilla Javascript & PHP project for managing characters from the Mudea discord-bot.
+The project currently requires the use of a mouse with side buttons in order to edit characters, and manage series